2026 Home Insurance Market Stabilization: What the Latest Outlook Means for Your Rates

 Is the home insurance market actually stabilizing in 2026?

-Partially — and it depends on where you live.
+Partially, and it depends on where you live.
 AM Best's upgrade of the market outlook from Negative to Stable reflects genuine improvement in insurer financial health, pricing adequacy, and reinsurance conditions.
 However, "stable" applies to the health of the insurance industry, not to your individual premium.
-Most homeowners will still see rate increases in 2026, though growth has slowed significantly from the 18% pace of 2024 to a projected 4–8% nationally.
+Most homeowners will still see rate increases in 2026, though growth has slowed significantly from the 12.7% national peak in 2024 to under 10% in most regions.

 Why did AM Best upgrade the home insurance outlook to Stable?

-AM Best cited several key improvements: moderate softening in reinsurance pricing, stronger insurer capitalization, better catastrophe risk management using advanced technology, and improved pricing sophistication that more accurately reflects actual risk.
-A relatively mild 2025 hurricane season — which produced 13 named storms but limited U.S. landfalls and damages — also helped give the market breathing room to recover.
-These factors, combined, convinced AM Best that the segment is no longer in a deteriorating trajectory.
+AM Best cited several key improvements: moderate softening in reinsurance pricing, stronger insurer capitalization, better catastrophe risk management using advanced technology, and improved pricing sophistication.
+AM Best's Q1 2026 special report confirmed that stabilization is holding, with the property/casualty industry posting a $16 billion underwriting gain and net investment income up 10%.
+These factors, combined, convinced AM Best that the segment is no longer deteriorating.

 Which states will see the biggest home insurance increases in 2026?